 Jonathan has authored several dozen scientific and popular publications, and had translated numerous scientific and popular texts from Russian.
-His research has been featured in The New York Times, National Public Radio, Scientific American, Smithsonian Magazine, and Audubon Magazine, among others.
+His writings and research have been featured in The New York Times, National Public Radio, Scientific American, Smithsonian Magazine, and Audubon Magazine, among others.

-He splits his time between Primorye and his home in Minneapolis, Minnesota that he shares with his wife (Karen Krueger Slaght) and young son (Hendrik Arseniev Slaght).
+He splits his time between Primorye and his home in Minneapolis, Minnesota that he shares with his wife and two young children.

 A RAVEN MOVES ACROSS the unblinking Arctic sky, a prize in its bill.
 This treasure is an egg, possibly from one of the duck nests I’d seen nearby on the coastal Alaskan tundra.
 Perhaps the raven intended to crack this Arctic pearl right away or, more likely, it planned to cache it in an underground crevasse for later.
 The permafrost here, like a refrigerator, keeps eggs cool for months until ready to eat.